 In order to give as many visitors as possible the opportunity to visit the ‘corona proof’ exhibition, the opening hours have been extended for the time being to Tuesday to Sunday from 1 p.m. to 5 p.m.

 Registration for a time slot of 45 minutes is mandatory.
 You can make your choice HERE after which you will receive a confirmation by e-mail.
-One ticket is valid for two people.
+One ticket is valid for one person, with a maximum of 4 people per time slot.

-In the unlikely event that you are unable to attend, you are kindly requested to cancel your reservation, either via EventBrite or by sending an e-mail to email@example.com.
+In the unlikely event that you are unable to attend, you are kindly requested to cancel your reservation, either via EventBrite or by sending an e-mail to firstname.lastname@example.org, so that other people also get the chance to visit the exhibition.